ihr-it-projekt/DayZModsInfo/GlobalConfigs/Readme.md

     {
       "name": "UAInputOpenTBDailyReward",
       "defaultKey": 25, // default key is P, if you want to have another key, you can change it here.
 You can find the numbers in TBKeyCodeMatch.json
       "useServerKeyBind": 0 // if you enable this.
-All players will forced to use your keybind and will have configured defaultKey
+All players will be forced to use your keybind and will have configured defaultKey
     },
     {
-      "name": "UAInputOpenTBJOFBook",
+      "name": "UAInputOpenTBSHMBulletinBoard",
-      "defaultKey": 24,
+      "defaultKey": 47,
       "useServerKeyBind": 0
     },
     {
       "name": "UAInputOpenTBRevive",
       "defaultKey": 23,
+      "useServerKeyBind": 0
+    },
+    {
+      "name": "UAInputOpenTBWarParty",
+      "defaultKey": 48,
+      "useServerKeyBind": 0
+    },
+    {
+      "name": "UAInputOpenTBJOFBook",
+      "defaultKey": 24,
       "useServerKeyBind": 0
     }
   ]